-- 1.1 Effective Date of the Plan.
+1.1 Effective Date of the Plan.
 The Board of Directors of ARCTURUS THERAPEUTICS HOLDINGS INC., a Delaware corporation (the "Company"), originally adopted the 2019 OMNIBUS EQUITY INCENTIVE PLAN, as amended and restated to date (the "Plan") effective as of June 10, 2019.
 An amendment and restatement of the Plan was adopted by the Board on April 26, 2020 and became effective June 5, 2020 upon approval by the Company's stockholders.
-The most recent amendment of the Plan was adopted by the Board on [] (the "Effective Date"), subject to and conditioned upon approval by the Company's stockholders. - 1.2 Objectives of the Plan.
+An amendment to the amended and restated Plan became effective on June 21, 2022 upon approval by the Company's stockholders.
+The most recent amendment of the Plan was adopted by the Board on February 20, 2024 and became effective on [], upon approval by the Company's stockholder (the "Effective Date").

+- 1.2 Objectives of the Plan.
 The Plan is intended (a) to allow selected employees of and consultants to the Company and its Affiliates to acquire or increase equity ownership in the Company, thereby strengthening their commitment to the success of the Company and stimulating their efforts on behalf of the Company, and to assist the Company and its Affiliates in attracting new employees, officers and consultants and retaining existing employees and consultants, (b) to optimize the profitability and growth of the Company and its Affiliates through incentives which are consistent with the Company's goals, (d) to provide Grantees with an incentive for excellence in individual performance, (e) to promote teamwork among employees, consultants and Non-Employee Directors, and (f) to attract and retain highly qualified persons to serve as Non-Employee Directors and to promote ownership by such Non-Employee Directors of a greater proprietary interest in the Company, thereby aligning such Non-Employee Directors' interests more closely with the interests of the Company's stockholders. - 1.3 Duration of the Plan.
 The Plan shall commence on the Effective Date and shall remain in effect, subject to the right of the Board to amend or terminate the Plan at any time pursuant to Article 15 hereof, until the earlier of the tenth anniversary of the Effective Date, or the date all Shares subject to the Plan shall have been purchased or acquired and the restrictions on all Restricted Shares granted under the Plan shall have lapsed, according to the Plan's provisions; provided, however, in no event may an Incentive Stock Option be granted more than ten years after the earlier of (i) the date of the most recent adoption of the Plan by the Board or (ii) the Effective Date.